← All work

 Contributions to Container Ecosystem:

-• Validated union filesystem approach before Docker
+• Validated copy-on-write container storage before Docker

 • Proved software-defined networking for containers